Roberto José d'Aubuisson Munguía: Mayor of Santa Tecla

 In the 2015 elections for mayors and deputies, d'Aubuisson ran for the mayorship of Santa Tecla under the ARENA Party Flag, defeating the Frente Fabarundo Martí para la Liberación Nacional (FMLN) candidate Armando Flores.
 Currently the City Council is a plurality with the participation of ARENA and FMLN parties, with a majority of councillors representing ARENA.

 On 1 May 2015, d'Aubuisson took office first term as Mayor of Santa Tecla.
 He pledged a commitment to improve the quality of life of the people of Santa Tecla.
 His government has focused on strengthening and optimizing areas such as health, sports, social welfare, the economy, culture, and tourism.
 The mayor and his municipal team have focused on developing comprehensive programs to address the needs of the people of Santa Tecla.
 These include the renovation and reopening of the municipal markets, spraying campaigns to eradicate the mosquito transmitting dengue, chikungunya and zika; acquired three new trucks to collect garbage conducting preventive cleaning on streets, sewers, and markets; patching damaged streets, and installing electric street lighting.
 In addition, it is promoting technological development in the public forums to better care for citizens.
 With Tecla App, a mobile application which was launched in late 2015, citizens can report any need for public services.

 Support for sports is one of the cornerstones of the d'Aubuisson government.
 As part of promoting sports in the city, city hall has been working on improving green spaces such as El Cafetalón, and building new parks such as Adela Van Severen.
 These recreational areas offer classes and leagues for both men's and women's soccer and women, basketball, skating, karate, volleyball, and aerobics.

 The d'Aubuisson government has also offered support for other sports such as American football, volleyball and baseball.
 Support has been given to local teams such as Santa Tecla Football Club of the First Football Division of El Salvador, Quequeisque FC of Second Football Division of El Salvador, Santa Tecla Basketball Club of the Major Basketball League of El Salvador, and the Santa Tecla Baseball Club of the Major League Baseball in El Salvador.

+On 16 March 2026, a court in Santa Tecla convicted d'Aubuisson of illicit enrichment.
+It ordered him to pay $450,729.39 back to the state and banned him from holding political office for ten years.